Sven and the Art of Computer Maintenance is the personal site of Sven Kiljan. Here I publish what interests me either professionally or personally.

 - As a V3 onion service: http://kiljan2obelssdyrdiifv5kkw2ytlwcx7lwzzuekkmgyiixsqv7utxyd.onion

 The best way to describe my profession is as a blend of information science and information security.
 Currently I am employed at a small Dutch startup known as RedTeam Cyber Security.
 RedTeam is a company specialized in information security services for small and medium-sized enterprises, as well as providing security expertise for larger companies.
-Through RedTeam I am currently working at Achmea, the largest insurance company in the Netherlands.
+Through RedTeam I worked for Achmea, the largest insurance company in the Netherlands.

 Previously I worked for CCV, a company that provides digital payment services for brick and mortar shops and webshops.
 These services include payments with credit cards (Mastercard, Visa, American Express), and both international and local online payment systems (PayPal, SEPA Credit Transfer, iDEAL, Bancontact).